 Originally operating on a submission basis with just a few editors, Catalyst shifted to staff writers starting in the 2019-2020 academic year.
 The executive board was comprised of three members: Alanna Sereboff (IDSSA VP Publications and EIC), Juliana Riverin and Delphine Polidori (Co-Managing Editors).
-Published content started to increase in scope, including interviews with important figures in international development as well as McGill faculty.
+Published content started to increase in scope, including interviews with important international development studies scholars from McGill and beyond.

 The platform seeks to provide an inclusive and respectful space for students to share their opinions, experiences, and ideas relating to the field of international development.
 This publication also seeks to make information about international development easily accessible and to the McGill and broader community.

 Catalyst is acutely aware of the complex relationship between colonialism, oppressive structures, and international “development” projects.
 We also understand the crucial role that writing itself has played in these projects.
 As a result, Catalyst is dedicated to disrupting the harmful narratives associated with international development and the Global South by producing historically, politically, and culturally-informed work that challenges oppressive systems at home and abroad.